 HERE are some examples of Brock Value in action.
 Let’s start with a look at the market breakdown in 1962, shown here on the next chart as the Kennedy Panic.
-You can see the sell-off in black, set against three valuation bands.
-The white line is Brock Value.
-The BV line is the market’s intrinsic value, and the market’s normal range is bounded by the red and green lines on either side.
+You can see the sell-off in yellow, set against three valuation bands.
+The white line is Brock Value, the market’s intrinsic value, and the market’s normal range is bounded by the red and green lines on either side.

 The downslide in 1962 ended a two-year spree in low-grade stocks.
-Investigations on Wall Street kicked the market lower.
+The sell-off began with investigations on Wall Street, which kicked the market lower.
 Then Kennedy and the steel industry had a showdown, which frightened investors and made them run.
 The market promptly fell 27 percent, and most of it in only three months.
-A long, powerful uptrend was broken.
+This broke the long, powerful uptrend in place since in 1949.

 The Kennedy Panic

 A good time to sell?
 Or a good time to buy?
-Notably, stocks still yielded less than bonds.
-Investors of the day saw this as an anomaly, destined to reverse.
-The market certainly wasn’t cheap on an earnings basis.
+Notably, even after the sell-off stocks still yielded less than bonds.
+Investors of the day saw the yield situation as a signal to be cautious, because decades of prior experience led them to believe that stocks should yield more, not less, than bonds.
+The market wasn’t cheap on an earnings basis either.
 And many people saw in 1962 that nuclear war was entirely possible, if not imminent.
 It seemed like a good time to sell.

-With the advantage of hindsight, we can see that was hardly the right call.
+With the advantage of hindsight, we can see that selling was hardly the right move.
 The BV line had not fallen.
-Instead, a large gap between value and price appeared.
+In fact, a large gap between value and price appeared.
 Shortly after this crisis, surprisingly good economic news kicked off a recovery and the market made a new high the following year.
 This run up continued for another two years, until overvalued conditions prompted a mild bear market in 1966.
 Note how the market fell into line after the downmove ended.
 At this point the stock market entered an episode of speculative dementia known as the Go-Go Years.

 The Go-Go Years